How to Make a Lettuce Basket – Decorative and Delicious!

 Happy Gardening !

 Dawn Lesley Stewart has enjoyed organic gardening for over forty years, learning at a young age from her father.
 First love is vegetable gardening followed by her interest in butterfly and bee habitats.
 She considers her yard a sanctuary for birds and wildlife.
 Her writing has appeared online and in print and has won writing awards.
-Dawn is the author of Harriet’s Horrible Hair Day (picture book), Mist-Seer (paranormal novel), and her newest book 300-Plus Quilting Tips, Tricks & Techniques features over 35 years of quilting knowledge.
+Dawn is the author of Harriet’s Horrible Hair Day (picture book), Mist-Seer (paranormal novel), and her book 300-Plus Quilting Tips, Tricks & Techniques features over 35 years of quilting knowledge.

 Copyright 2010 Dawn Lesley Stewart